Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/introduction-to-assessments/_index.md

 They will write some code and ask you what it prints to the terminal.
 If you get the answer right then they'll make a change to the code. they might add some more code, they might remove something, they might swap things around.

-The staff member might also ask you specific questions about how to approach solving a problem.
+They might also ask you specific questions about how to approach solving a problem.
+They could get pretty creative.

-**If you just memorised stuff you will fail**.
-You need to UNDERSTAND in order to pass the assessment.
+**If you just memorised stuff you will fail!** You need to UNDERSTAND in order to pass the assessment.
 ## Stressed out?

 Tests are scary.
 Live tests where someone is making you think out loud are even more stressful than regular tests.
 We get it.